Ohio State Buckeyes men's basketball: Success and Fred Taylor era (1958–1997)

 Of all Buckeye coaches, it was Fred Taylor who would put Ohio State basketball on the map.
 With the hiring of Taylor in 1958, not much was expected following an 11–11 record during the 1958–1959 season.
-However, in 1960, the second-year coach, Taylor, and future Naismith Memorial Basketball Hall of Fame players Jerry Lucas and John Havlicek led the Buckeyes to their first NCAA Championship Title, defeating California 75–55 in the final game.
+However, in 1960, the second-year coach, Taylor, and future Naismith Memorial Basketball Hall of Fame players Jerry Lucas and John Havlicek led the Buckeyes to their first national championship, defeating California 75–55 in the final game.
 The 1960 season is the only NCAA Tournament championship that the Buckeyes have claimed.
-Taylor's team continued its dominance by being the runner-up the following two seasons, and making a total of five tournament appearances during Taylor's 18 seasons tenure.
+Taylor's team returned to the national championship game in both 1961 and 1962, but they would lose both to in-state foe Cincinnati.
+The Buckeyes made a total of five tournament appearances during Taylor's 18 seasons tenure, which included four trips to the Final Four (1960, 1961, 1962, 1968).
 With the departure of his championship team, Taylor began to see teams accustomed to Ohio State basketball of the past.
 Taylor's last season at Ohio State in 1976 had the Buckeyes going 6–20, their worst record, only to be eclipsed by the team in 1995.
 Taylor achieved seven conference titles and an impressive overall winning percentage of over 65%.
 Past the Taylor era, Ohio State saw Eldon Miller, Gary Williams, and Randy Ayers take the reins as head coach.
 Between 1976 and 1997, the Buckeyes made the NCAA bracket only eight times, while being crowned conference champions only twice.